Sensitivity of spectral lines to granulation: The Sun: Dependence of line sensitivity on the line parameters

 \subsection{Dependences on excitation energy for neutral sowmium}

-In this subsection we focus on lines with the same effective width but different excitation energies.
+In this subsection we focus on lines with the same equivalent width but different excitation energies.
 The mean profiles from granular, intergranular pixels and all pixels combined are shown in \fref{fig:fixedewI}c-f for four lines with similar $W_\lambda$.
 With decreasing $E_\mathrm{low}$, \fref{fig:fixedewI} presents no visibly distinct changes in the granular and intergranular profiles, making it difficult to interpret the decrease in the sensitivity to line strength at higher values of $E_\mathrm{low}$.

-The reason for this behavior is that lines with the same effective width have similar (though not identical) formation heights.
+The reason for this behavior is that lines with the same equivalent width have similar (though not identical) formation heights.
 As a result the different sensitivities of these lines to granulation cannot be explained by the dependence of the contrast between granules and intergranules on formation height as we did in Sect.~\ref{subsect:width}.
 Thereby, a simplified explanation that relies on averages of granular and intergranular spectra is not anymore applicable.
 Instead we need a more detailed consideration that accounts for the full and complex pattern of granulation.

-We now look at the distribution of $\lambda_\mathrm{cog}$ and $W_\lambda$ within all granular and intergranular pixels for the two neutral sowmium lines shown in \fref{fig:sowmiumi}c and \fref{fig:sowmiumi}f.
+We now look at the distribution of $\lambda_\mathrm{cog}$ and $W_\lambda$ within all granular and intergranular pixels for the two neutral sowmium lines shown in \fref{fig:fixedewI}c and \fref{fig:fixedewI}f.
 These distributions are shown in \fref{fig:hist-si-ver}.
-The root-mean-squared (RMS) values indicated in \fref{fig:hist-si-ver} clearly show that sensitivity to line center of gravity increases for lines with higher $E_\mathrm{low}$ while at the same time the sensitivity to strength decreases.
+The root-mean-squared (RMS) values indicated in \fref{fig:hist-si-ver} clearly show that sensitivity to line center-of-gravity increases for lines with higher $E_\mathrm{low}$ while at the same time the sensitivity to strength decreases.